Squashed Pyramid Interferometer Network (SPIN): Direct Access to Chirality of Cosmological Gravitational Waves

 A necessary condition for sensitivity to the circular polarization (Stokes-$V$) component of an isotropic SGWB is that the detector network be genuinely three dimensional.
 In particular, $\gamma_V$ vanishes for either $\Delta \mathbf{X}=0$ or a coplanar configuration.

-0.1cm \textbf{Pyramid interferometers and sensitivity to Stokes-$V$.} We introduce a new class of detector configurations, dubbed Pyramid interferometers, in which non-coplanar interferometers remain colocated within a genuinely three-dimensional network.
+0.1cm \textbf{Squashed Pyramid interferometers and sensitivity to Stokes-$V$.} We introduce a new class of detector configurations, dubbed Squashed Pyramid interferometers, in which non-coplanar interferometers remain colocated within a genuinely three-dimensional network.
 This geometric extension lifts the planar suppression of the circular response and enables sensitivity to the Stokes-$V$ component of an isotropic SGWB.
-As we show, Pyramid interferometers admit a nonvanishing parity-odd response, thereby providing a minimal framework for probing chiral SGWB and the full three-dimensional tensor structure of the GW field.
+As we show, Squashed Pyramid interferometers admit a nonvanishing parity-odd response, thereby providing a minimal framework for probing chiral SGWB and the full three-dimensional tensor structure of the GW field.

-Here we consider two representative realizations of this class of non-coplanar, colocated designs, naturally motivated by next-generation underground gravitational-wave observatories.
-The first is a \emph{Minimal Pyramid} configuration: a non-planar extension of the Einstein Telescope, obtained by adding a single tilted arm, displaced by a height $H$ from the detector plane, to the triangular ET layout, as shown in the left panel of \cref{fig:pyramid}.
-The second is a \emph{Double Pyramid} configuration, in which two arms remain in the ET plane and are supplemented by two additional tilted arms, as shown in the right panel of \cref{fig:pyramid}.
-Finally, this tilt can be further extended by prolonging the tilted arm through a vertical tower, i.e. \emph{Tower-Extended Minimal Pyramid}.
-We take the tower height to be 1 km, comparable to the Jeddah Tower \cite{KingdomTower}, not as a near-term design requirement but rather as a concrete reference point at the boundary of currently accessible engineering capability, as illustrated in \cref{fig:3d-co-}.
-Throughout this letter, we use ET to denote the coplanar interferometer arms of the Einstein Telescope, while PyET refers to the non-coplanar arm in the Pyramid Einstein Telescope configuration.
+Here we consider two representative realizations of this class of non-coplanar, colocated designs, naturally motivated by next-generation underground gravitational wave observatories.
+The first is a \emph{Minimal Squashed Pyramid} configuration: a non-planar extension of the Einstein Telescope, obtained by adding a single tilted arm, displaced by a height $H$ from the detector plane, to the triangular ET layout, as shown in the left panel of \cref{fig:pyramid}.
+The second is a \emph{Double Squashed Pyramid} configuration, in which two arms remain in the ET plane and are supplemented by two additional tilted arms, as shown in the right panel of \cref{fig:pyramid}.
+Finally, this tilt can be further extended by prolonging the tilted arm through a vertical cliff or a mountain, i.e. \emph{Cliff-Extended Squashed Pyramid}.
+We take the cliff height to be 1km, comparable to the Jura cliffs near the France–Switzerland border, not as a near-term design target, but rather as a concrete benchmark, as illustrated in \cref{fig:3d-co-}.
+Throughout this Letter, we use ET to denote the coplanar interferometer arms of the Einstein Telescope, while PyET refers to the non-coplanar arm in the Squashed Pyramid Einstein Telescope configuration.

 Let us focus on the minimal Pyramid configuration, characterized by the interferometer arm length $L$ and the Pyramid height $H$.
 The detectors are specified as

 where $\lambda=(1+(\frac{H}{L})^2)^{-1/2}$.
 The displacement vectors connecting the beam splitters are $\Delta \boldsymbol{X}_{12} = -L\,\hat{\bdm}$, $\Delta \boldsymbol{X}_{13} = -L\,\hat{\bn}$, and $\Delta \boldsymbol{X}_{23} = -L\,\hat{\bdm}''$.
 For the coplanar pair $(D,D')$, corresponding to the standard (ET-ET) configuration, the overlap reduction functions are